 You can also include 5 standard, pre-written demographic questions (education, employment status, ethnicity, household composition and household income) that don't count against your 15 question limit.
-All scouts have already provided their age, sex, location, mobile device OS, and a profile photo by signing up for a dscout account.
+All scouts have already provided their age, gender, location, mobile device OS, and a profile photo by signing up for a dscout account.

 Be sure to include up to 3 knockout questions (questions with termination/disqualifying options) at the beginning of your screener to make sure you exclude scouts who wouldn't be a good fit under any circumstances.

 It's a best practice to include a video or picture prompt if your mission will include one, and single select questions that allow you to filter applicants by segment, behavior, sentiment, etc.